How to say goodbye

 At the end of life, is the ability to scream and cry, to hold someone you love, a gift?
 Or is it just something that haunts you?
 With Snibbles, I watched her decline for years, then watched her die.
 I watched her get grey hair and cataracts.
 With my sister, it was BOOM—dead.

-Weirdly, is it a good thing that I never saw her dying or dead?
+Weirdly, is it a good thing that I never saw Melissa dying or dead?

 In writer and journalist Dina Gachman’s memoir, “So Sorry for Your Loss”, she talks about helpful and unhelpful condolences.
 When someone old dies, Gachman suggests that the words: “They lived a long life” are unhelpful.